agibsonsw/PrintHtml/readme.md

 ![License][license-image]
 # ExportHtml

 This is a fork of [Andrew Gibson](https://github.com/agibsonsw)'s [PrintHtml](https://github.com/agibsonsw/PrintHtml) plugin.
-This plugin allows the exporting of a document in Sublime Text to a HTML file or to BBCode.
+This plugin allows the exporting of a document in Sublime Text to a HTML file.
 It duplicates Sublime's theme colors and font styles.

 ![preview](docs/src/markdown/images/preview.png)

 # Features

 - Export to HTML using any `tmTheme` or `sublime-color-scheme` for syntax highlighting.
-- Can handle any language supported by ST2.
+- Can handle any language supported by ST3+.
 - Supports bold and italic theme font styles as well.
 - Configurable output.
 - Format suitable for copying and pasting in emails.